iocron/typo3-gulp-scss/README.md

 ## Install:

-1. Copy this script into your typo3 theme folder, then switch into your theme folder (console: `cd THEME_FOLDER`)
+1. Copy this script into your typo3 theme folder, then switch into your theme folder (`cd THEME_FOLDER`)
 2. Initialize the project / dependencies and install gulp + dependencies with: `npm install`

 ## On Updates: